anishreddy3/Udacity-Capstone-Sparkify-Project/README.md

 The F-1 Score is 0.8695652173913043 <br>
 The accuracy is 0.8665247795682578 <br>

+Check out my blog post by clicking this [link](https://medium.com/@areddy3/predict-customer-churn-using-pyspark-c862881617b2) for more detailed analysis.

 ### Acknowledgements <a name = "acknowledgements"></a>

-Udacity has to be acknowledged for givning me this wonderful project.
+Udacity has to be acknowledged for giving me this wonderful project.